joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/1_session.md

     * Consider seeking buy in from senior stakeholders to allow a variety of people with different backgrounds to take part in the review.
 PR and marketing professionals can be very helpful, as well as technologist and Project Managers.
 Consider what the actions are of the bot and seek an understanding of the role.
 For example, a concierge service for a hotel, and include people from that role.

 * Time limitations leading to an incomplete or partial research.
     * It’s important to set the correct expectations for how long effective design research will take.
-It is not uncommon for a number of meetings to take place as research activities are delegated to members of the team to research and report back.
+It is common for a number of meetings to take place as research activities are delegated to members of the team to research and report back.
 However, having a deadline is also important for setting a line in the sand.
 Without this control the research phase could go on and on

 * A lack of understanding of the corporate, transformation or project requirements.
     * It is important that there is a clear understanding of the corporate, transformation or project requirements.
 This acts as the north star for the project and should include measures for success.
 This should be the first aspect of the effective design research phase that should be completed and is of the highest priority.
 If there is still uncertainty with goals, revisit them and investigate.